sunsembrace/Solutions-Architect-Associate/readme.md

 Create record → Record type is CNAME → points to value of domain name of our ALB → wont work as CNAME doesnt work for apex.

 So we do it for an alias record and change record type to A for IPV4 like above which will make the domain apex accessible.

+32. Route 53- Simple routing hands on labs.

+Route 53 → Create record → Type: A IPv4 → value an IP from an instance → TTL 20 seconds → Routing policy: Simple routing → Create → go test url and work.

+→ Open cloudshell and use dig <url> to see the TTLand can then go back to edit record and add another/multiple IP from another instance → so when TTL expires we can use dig again and see how the IP has changed and how its client side choice.